Their Eyes Were Watching God: Vergible "Tea Cake" Woods

 Tea Cake is Janie's third and final husband.
 He is her ideal partner in her search for true love.
 He is charismatic, charming, sharp-witted, and creative with a penchant for embellished stories.
 To Janie, he is larger than life, wise, and genuinely caring.
 Tea Cake is loving towards Janie and respectful of her as an autonomous individual.
 Unlike in her previous two marriages, Tea Cake never stops trying to make Janie happy.
 He is more than willing to share with her what he has learned from his own experiences and show her the greater world outside of her own existence.
 He enjoys being with Janie and playing the role of a teacher.
 Through Tea Cake, Janie learns to shoot a rifle, play checkers, fish, and hunt alligator, among other activities.

 However, Tea Cake shows tendencies of patriarchal dominance and psychological abuse towards Janie, somewhat like in her previous two marriages.
-He isn't always truthful with her—in a show of male dominance in their relationship, Tea Cake takes $200 from Janie without her knowledge or permission and spends it on a guitar and a lavish party with others around town without including her in the festivities.
+He is not always truthful with her—in a show of male dominance in their relationship, Tea Cake takes $200 from Janie without her knowledge or permission and spends it on a guitar and a lavish party with others around town without including her in the festivities.
 While accounting for his spending of her money, he tells Janie that he had to pay women that he deemed unattractive $2 each to keep them from the party.
 He then gambles the remaining amount to make the money back, telling her to put it in the bank and to only rely off of him and whatever money he could make.
 What differentiates Tea Cake from Joe in this regard is that Janie regularly confronts him and he acquiesces to her demand that she not be excluded from aspects of his life.

 Another tendency that Tea Cake shares with Joe is his jealousy and need to maintain some amount of control over Janie.
 When he overhears another woman, Mrs. Turner, speaking poorly to Janie about Tea Cake and attempting to set her up with her brother, Tea Cake decides to take matters into his own hands.
 He initially discusses it with Janie, but when Mrs. Turner's brother actually comes to town, he slaps his wife around in front of Mrs. Turner and others to show them that he is in charge and to assert his ownership over her.
 He ends up successfully executing an elaborate plan to ruin her establishment.

 In the end, Tea Cake plays the role of hero to Janie when he saves her from drowning and being attacked by a rabid dog.
 Tea Cake himself is bitten and eventually succumbs to the disease.
 Not able to think rationally and enraged with jealousy, he physically attacks Janie, who is forced to shoot and kill Tea Cake.